Football Manager offers a new version of their popular management game every year, in line with the new football season.

 AI Manager Improvements

 Another significant improvement in FM23 compared to FM23 is the AI managers you come up against.
-These managers are now more intelligent than ever and approach instructions and tactics in a much more responsive manager.
+These managers are now more intelligent than ever and approach instructions and tactics in a much more responsive manner.

 Anyone who has played the most recent iterations of Football Manager will know the meta for ensuring success was to play 4-2-3-1 with a high press.
 However, that is all set to change in FM23, with much more focus on defensive tactical instructions.